The Balcony Project: A Study in Limitations

 Waikiki Beach

 Photography is about limitations.
 By its very nature it is an art of exclusion; limited by the frame, each image a decision about what doesn’t belong.
-Technical limitations get the attention- focal length, sensor size, shutter speed, iso- as if they are the boundaries that shape our work.
-But the limitations that matter are more often the ones we stumble into: A hotel room.
-A sleeping Child.
-A missed sunset.
-You can make art anywhere, even when that anywhere isn't somewhere you would chose.
+Technical limitations get the attention, focal length, sensor size, shutter speed, iso, but the limitations that matter are often the ones we stumble into.
+You can make art anywhere, even when that anywhere isn't somewhere you would choose.

 Van Gogh painted in spite of his personal struggles with mental health, continuing the paint throughout the year he spent confined to an asylum in Sothern France.
 His world became smaller, reduced largely to the asylum grounds, yet some of his most enduring work came from that season of limitation.
 His iconic Stary Night captures the night sky outside his asylum window.
 Limitation has never been the opponent of creativity, more often it is its catalyst.

-I have traveled with children since they were babies and traveling with young children has its own geography.
+I have traveled with my children since they were babies and traveling with young children has its own geography.
 Even as the world grows- new placed explored through the eyes of little people- it shrinks around nap schedules and early bedtimes.
-Every trip included hours spent in hotel rooms, limiting hours, limited geography, waiting for little ones to awaken, or fall asleep, or put on shoes.
+Every trip included hours spent in hotel rooms waiting for little ones to awaken, or fall asleep, or put on shoes.
+With a world waiting to be explored these limiting hours and limited geography feel endlessly restrictive.

 In these rooms the balcony project was born.
 I call it a project somewhat reluctantly, These photographs aren't especially cohesive.
 They weren't made with a shot list, a plan, or an artist statement.
 They'll likely never hang as a formal collection.
 Some belong to other bodies of work.
 Their only common thread is where they were made: from hotel windows and balconies, in the hours when, for a little while, I couldn't travel any farther.